Waterfalls Near Darwin, Australia (you just need to check out)

 1. Wangi Falls

-Wangi Falls is the biggest waterfall in Litchfield National Park with a huge area for swimming at the bottom.
+Wangi Falls is located in Litchfield National Park which is one of the most remote places in Australia.
+It is actually the biggest waterfall in Litchfield National Park with a huge area for swimming at the bottom.
 Unfortunately, Wangi Falls is closed for swimming during the wet season, but it is still open for viewing and there is a hike to the top with some great views.

 Distance from Darwin?
 132 km (approximately 1 hour and 40 minutes driving)